 1. The patient requires treatment before transport

 Most ambulances are equipped with a mounted suction apparatus, but that’s of little use when a patient is located up several flights of stairs or in a remote field location.
-When a patient must be stabilized prior to transport, a portable aspirator can assist paramedics with keeping the patient’s airway clear until the patient can be loaded into the ambulance.
-Taking the time to ‘Get the suction pump from the truck,’ may prove costly to the patient.
+When a patient must be stabilized prior to transport, a portable suction device can assist paramedics to keep the patient’s airway clear until the patient can be loaded into the ambulance.
+Taking the time to ‘get the suction pump from the truck,’ could prove costly to the patient outcome.

 2. Head Trauma

-With head trauma can come loss of consciousness and copious fluids draining into the airway.
+Head trauma can mean loss of consciousness and copious fluids draining into the airway.
 That combination equals aspiration and death, or weeks of recovery from aspiration pneumonia.
-Having a suction pump at hand when the patient is first encountered is no guarantee, but it is the best first step to take to help establish and maintain an airway.
+Having a portable suction pump at hand is no guarantee of complete success, but it is the best first step to help establish and maintain an airway.

 3. When multiple patients require airway management at a scene

-In cases of natural disasters or other situations that result in mass casualties, a single EMS crew may need to treat multiple patients all at the same time.
-In this situation, a portable medical suction unit can enable paramedics to treat multiple patients.
-For instance, one patient may be loaded into an ambulance and make use of the mounted suction unit, while another patient’s airway is managed with portable suction.
+In cases of natural disasters or other situations that result in mass casualties, a single EMS crew may need to treat many victims at the same time.
+In this situation, a portable suction unit means paramedics can treat multiple patients quickly and efficiently.
+For example, one patient can be loaded into an ambulance and make use of the mounted suction unit, while another patient’s airway is managed with portable suction.

 Portable Medical Suction Device: Your Commitment to Patient Safety

 Emergency medical responders take pride in helping people under the worst conditions.
-Equipping your EMS teams with portable medical suction devices designed especially for field use shows your commitment to your team’s success.
-As well, it delivers the message that your EMS company puts patient safety above all else.
+Equipping your EMS teams with portable suction devices designed especially for field use shows your commitment to your team’s success.
+It also delivers the message that your EMS company puts patient safety above all else.

 No one likes to think they’re unappreciated in the workplace, and your EMS team is no different.
 When a work team must try to ‘make do’ without necessary equipment, it can lead to frustration and poor morale.

-The solution is to provide your EMS team with all the basic equipment they need to perform well in the field.
+Provide your EMS team with all the basic equipment they need to perform well in the field.
 That includes portable medical suction devices.
-By ensuring your teams are fully equipped to tackle any field emergency that arises, you demonstrate how much you support them--and that can only lead to a high-functioning team with great morale.
+By ensuring your teams are fully equipped to tackle any field emergency, you demonstrate how much you support them--and that can only lead to a high-functioning team with great morale.